oracle-cne/ocne/doc/cluster-management/olvm.md

 3. Fill in the form, only change the following fields:
    Template: Blank
-   Operating System: Red Hat Enterprise Linux CoreOS Instance Images > Attach and select the boot.qcow2 disk/image on the list, select the OS (boot) checkbox.
-THis is the last checkbox on the right.
+   Operating System: Red Hat Enterprise Linux CoreOS Instance Images > Attach and select the boot.qcow2 disk/image on the list, select the OS (boot) checkbox, which is the last checkbox on the right.

 4. After the VM creation is finished, select but do NOT run it, rather click the "Make Template" menu selection.
 Make sure the template name matches the vmTemplateName in your Oracle Cloud Native Environment CLI cluster configuration.